 For many, Cabernet Sauvignon is the wine of kings.
-It is a complex and full bodied red wine meant for equally challenging and bold dishes.
-While in many countries it’s often a key varietal for blends, such as the famous Bordeaux wines of France or Super Tuscans of Italy, in this article we will focus on Cabernet Sauvignon as a single varietal wine.
+It is a complex and full-bodied red wine meant for equally challenging and bold dishes.
+While in many countries, it’s often a key varietal for blends, such as the famous Bordeaux wines of France or a Super Tuscan from Italy, in this article we will focus on Cabernet Sauvignon as a single varietal wine.

-Cabernet Sauvignon is not meant for light and delicate dishes; in fact the wine will simply crush the meal, spoiling the flavours of the dish.
-Among its heavy duty flavours are blackberry, black currant, plum, eucalyptus, mint, violet, black tea, dusty earth, cedar, tobacco, coffee bean, mocha, chocolate, vanilla and cut wood.
+Cabernet Sauvignon is not meant for light and delicate dishes; in fact, the wine will crush the meal, spoiling the flavours of the dish.
+Among its heavy-duty flavours are blackberry, black currant, plum, eucalyptus, mint, violet, black tea, dusty earth, cedar, tobacco, coffee bean, mocha, chocolate, vanilla and cut wood.

 Cabernet Sauvignon is also full of tannin and high levels of alcohol, and when paired against fish, or vegetables, it will have nothing to counterbalance the bitterness of the wine, making the pairing unpleasant.
 If you’re a vegetarian, fear not, it does pair well with bitter vegetables like eggplant, arugula or radicchio.
 As the bitter nature complements one another, the bitterness found in each component is significantly reduced.

-Instead you want dishes overflowing in protein and fat to tame the tannins, and mesh with all of rich flavours of the wine.
-Popular meats are steak, ostrich, buffalo, squab, wild pheasant, and duck.
-You don’t want to overcook the meats if you’re pairing to Cabernet Sauvignon, as you’ll have less fat and protein components to tame the tannins within.
+Instead, you want dishes overflowing in protein and fat to tame the tannin and mesh with all of the rich flavours of the wine.
+Popular meats with Cab Sauv are Steak, ostrich, buffalo, squab, wild pheasant, and duck.
+You don’t want to overcook the meats if you’re pairing to Cabernet Sauvignon, as you’ll have less fat and protein components to tame the tannin within.